emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 # Installation

 To begin, install and ensure that you have the latest version of *pytrends, gtab, gspread, oauth2client*.
+This project requires Python >= 3.7.

 Unix/macOS
 >     - python3 -m pip install pytrends